GibbsConsulting/django-plotly-dash/docs/extended_callbacks.rst

 The additional arguments, which are reported as the ``kwargs`` content in this example, include

+:callback_context: The ``Dash`` callback context.
+See the `documentation <https://dash.plotly.com/advanced-callbacks`_ on the content of
+                   this variable.
+This variable is provided as an argument to the expanded callback as well as the ``dash.callback_context`` global variable.
 :dash_app: For stateful applications, the ``DashApp`` model instance
 :dash_app_id: The application identifier.
 For stateless applications, this is the (slugified) name given to the ``DjangoDash`` constructor.
               For stateful applications, it is the (slugified) unique identifier for the associated model instance.
+:request: The Django request object.
 :session_state: A dictionary of information, unique to this user session.
 Any changes made to its content during the
                 callback are persisted as part of the Django session framework.
 :user: The Django User instance.

 The ``DashApp`` model instance can also be configured to persist itself on any change.
 This is discussed in the :ref:`models_and_state` section.

+The ``callback_context`` argument is provided in addition to the ``dash.callback_context`` global variable.
+As a rule, the use of global variables should generally be avoided.
+The context provided by ``django-plotly-dash`` is not the same as the one provided by the underlying ``Dash`` library, although its property values are the same and code that uses the content of this variable should work unchanged.
+The use of this global variable in any asychronous or multithreaded application is not supported, and the use of the callback argument is strongly recommended for all use cases.

 .. _using_session_state: